Beware of Fake Seed Scams Online this Spring

 A big red flag for online fake seed scams is their policies.
 Scam sellers will offer little or no guarantee on their seeds.
 If they do, it is usually only 7-10 days.
 That’s much too short a time period for an unwitting buyer to realize their seeds are fake.
 A reputable seed company, on the other hand, will guarantee their seeds for up to a year.

 Popular fake seed scams can vary from year to year.
 Some are obviously fake, while others are a little more believable.
-These are just a few of the online fake seed scams that we’re already seeing in 2019:
+These are just a few of the online fake seed scams that are out there on the Internet.

-Fake Seed Scam #2: Hydrangea, Rose & Flowering Shrub Seeds
+Fake Seed Scams #2: Hydrangea, Rose & Flowering Shrub Seeds

-Fake Seed Scam #3: Rainbow (Orchid?
+Fake Seed Scams #3: Rainbow (Orchid?
 Lily?)
 Seeds

 This one has different names depending on the scammer.
 Some say orchid, some say lily-of-the-valley.
 Either way, they’re fake (and real orchids are also never sold from seed).